chef/vscode-chef/README.md

 * Please review the [Metadata snippets](snippets/chef_metadata.json) for a complete list.

-### Snippet support (with tabbing) for all Chef Infra DSL methods included in chef-utils
+### Snippet support (with tabbing) for all Chef Infra Language helpers included in chef-utils

 * Please review the [DSL snippets](snippets/automated_dsl_snippets.json) for a complete list.